Librarians tackle green libraries, building sustainability during 8th CE-Logic National Electronic Conference

 During the event, KITE E-Learning Solutions, Inc., an affiliate of CE-Logic, Inc. introduced its new products, namely, the Philippine E-Journals (PEJ) and the Philippine E-Book Hub (PEBH).
 PEJ is an expanding collection of academic journals made accessible globally through a single web-based platform.
 PEBH is a highly intuitive, web-based library designed to provide students, educators, researchers, and professionals with free access to the biggest online collection of Filipiniana e-books.

 A Hawaiian-inspired celebration titled “Aloha Aina: A Luau Night for a Green Earth,” was held at Sea Breeze, Manila Hotel on May 12, capping the first day of the conference with a sumptuous dinner, a singing contest, a raffle draw, and band music by Soul Session.
-“Aloha ‘aina” is a Hawaiian phrase which means to love, respect, and claim stewardship of the land.
+“Aloha ‘aina” is a Hawaiian phrase that means to love, respect, and claim stewardship of the land.